typeatcooperbest/typeatcooperbest/README.md

-7. You're done!
-DON'T click merge.
+7. You're done! *DON'T click merge.* Just move on to the other steps, or go about your happy life.
   ![image](https://cloud.githubusercontent.com/assets/4615568/22615328/7ff4a30a-ea47-11e6-8af3-388436855f41.png)

 # How to add your images